As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

-With October being breast cancer awareness month, it seems fitting that we shine some light on a similar issue found in dogs.
 Not only are dogs capable of developing breast or mammary cancer, but they also do so at an alarming rate, especially if they’re left intact.
-Take a look at these numbers-an intake female has around a 23-34% chance of developing a mammary tumor during their lifetime.
+An intact female has a 23-34% chance of developing a mammary tumor during their lifetime.
 Those are not good odds.
 Fortunately, early detection and treatment will greatly improve her outcome.

-This article will help you get familiar with what dog mammary tumors look like so that you can get a diagnosis and treatment early on.
+This article will help you get familiar with what dog mammary tumors look like so that you can get a diagnosis and treatment early on for the best possible outcome.
 We’ll also dive into treatments and prognosis.

 Most of the time, dogs with mammary tumors are going to be feeling fine.
 They will eat and drink normally and have a normal activity level.
 The first sign that owners note is a lump on their belly.
 Occasionally, the groomer or even the vet will find the lump on a routine exam.

 Mammary tumors can be small and singular, or large and multiple.
 They may be easily moveable or tightly adhered to the body wall.
-There may be a little discharge from the nipple that’s associated with the affected gland, or the lumps may become ulcerated or even rupture.
-This may create bleeding or oozing sores on your dog’s belly.
+There may be a little discharge from the nipple that’s associated with the affected gland.

 In cases of malignant mammary cancer, where the cancer has spread to other areas of the body, you may see enlarged regional lymph nodes, weight loss, vomiting, not wanting to eat, and difficulty breathing.